ar90n/sdviz/README.md

-What is libsdv ?
+What is sdviz ?
 ===============
-libsdv stands for Simple Dava Visualize Library.
+sdviz stands for Simple Dava Visualizer.
-I developed this library to show image, chart and text data and intaract with them by C++ simply. libsdv contains http and websocket server.
+I developed this library to show image, chart and text data and intaract with them by C++ simply.
+sdviz contains http and websocket server.
 So users can access these data using Web browser.

 Installation
 ===============